 This optimization is not applied in queries involving subqueries in the

-Although possible, we do not recommend enabling the cost-based optimization in views obtained from Multidimensional Databases, Google Search data sources and ITPilot data sources.
+Although possible, we do not recommend enabling the cost-based optimization in views obtained from Multidimensional Databases or ITPilot data sources.
 The cost-based optimization process makes certain assumptions that are not verified in those types of data sources.
 Therefore, cost estimations may produce unexpected results.

 The n-joins involving any left, right or full outer join will not be reordered.
 Virtual DataPort will still try to find the best execution plan for each 2-join in the n-join, but it will execute them in the order specified by the query.